High Court (Ireland): Structure

 The High Court is established by Article 34 of the Constitution of Ireland, which grants the court "full original jurisdiction in and power to determine all matters and questions whether of law or fact, civil or criminal", as well as the ability to determine "the validity of any law having regard to the provisions of this Constitution".
-Judges are appointed by the President.
+Judges are appointed by the President, as Article 35 dictates.
 However, as with almost all the President's constitutional powers, these appointments are made on "the advice of the Government".
 In practice, this means that the judges are nominated by the government and automatically approved by the President.

 The High Court is composed of its president, 42 ordinary judges, and additional judges being ex officio the Chief Justice, the President of the Court of Appeal, the President of the Circuit Court, and former chief justices and courts presidents who remain judges.

 Cases are normally heard by one judge, but the President of the High Court may order that a particular case be heard by three judges sitting together — a so-called 'divisional court'.

 The court normally hears cases in the Four Courts building in Dublin, although it also has regular sittings outside the capital.

 Mella Carroll was the first woman to serve on the court and did so between 1980 and 2005.